 Things to Know About Lambing Season

-lambs walking together with mother lambs.
+lambs in south dakota walking together with mother lambs.

 Lambing season is an exciting time of year for farmers and animal lovers alike.
 As spring approaches and the weather warms up, flocks of ewes welcome new lambs into the world.
 The arrival of these cute and cuddly creatures brings joy to the farm, but also requires hard work and preparation from farmers to ensure the health and well-being of the lambs and their mothers.
 In this blog, we’re providing insight on some of the most common questions about lambing season.